“The Brain takes its shape from what the Mind rests upon.” – Rick Hanson

 The course will focus on both intellectual content and the effective use of such learning in Personal Practice.
 This daily practice is grounded in the conscious, consistent and intentional repetition of carefully chosen thoughts and actions for the explicit purpose of building new neural pathways that become the basis for behavioral changes and improvements in our lives.

-- Outside of class 2-hours/week extra study from suggested references;
+- 2-hours/week extra study from suggested references; and,

-- Keeping a Personal Practice Journal that briefly summarizes the week’s experiences with the insights gained from applying the knowledge and practice;
+- Keeping a Personal Practice Journal that briefly summarizes your experiences with the insights gained from applying the knowledge and practice.

-This course will be a 4-week webinar interaction between Jim Hickman, guest faculty, and the students.
-Each week will focus on a new aspect of neuroscience, the knowledge gained from the readings and the experiences that arise from applying this knowledge to daily life.
-Students will be encouraged to keep a journal of each week’s highlights of learning and experience.
+Each session focuses on a new aspect of neuroscience, the knowledge gained from the readings and the experiences that arise from applying this knowledge to daily life.
+Students will be encouraged to keep a journal of each session’s highlights of learning and experience.

-The weekly schedule presented below includes the weekly topics for Discussion and Practice sessions and recommended readings related to the topic of the week.
+The schedule presented below includes the topics and recommended readings related to it.